Child Support South Carolina

-A different amount than the calculator determines may be awarded when the calculated result would be unjust or inappropriate.
-When the court varies significantly from the calculated amount it must specify the facts that led to the court’s decision.
+When guideline child support would not be appropriate the judge can set child support in South Carolina.
+When the court varies significantly from the guideline calculated amount it must specify the facts that led to the court’s decision.
 Variations in the calculated amount may be made as the result of the following factors because the calculator does not take them into consideration:

 - Educational expenses for the child or children or the spouse, including those incurred for private, parochial, or trade schools, or other secondary schools, or post-secondary education where there is tuition or related costs.